mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure on the Edit A Category page when the Admin has finished editing the category, clicking on the EDIT submits the form, Admin is redirected back Manage Job Categories | On the Edit A Category page when the Admin has finished editing the category, clicking on the EDIT submits the form, Admin is redirected back Manage Job Categories | PASS
 Within the categories.html page, ensure the delete button has the appropiate url_for, taking in the reguired argument | Within the categories.html page, ensure the delete button has the appropiate url_for, taking in the reguired argument - {{ url_for('delete_category', category_id=category._id) }} | PASS
 Ensure a pop-up modal is displayed before the Admin deletes a category | A pop-up modal is displayed before the Admin deletes a category.
 This is done to prevent against accidental deletion | PASS
+Within the jobs.html page ensure the search field takes in the appropiate url_for for action and "post" for method | jobs.html page ensure the search field takes in the appropiate url_for for action and "post" for method | PASS
+Within the search div, ensure the RESET button reloads the jobs.html page taking in the appropiate url_for | Within the search div, the RESET button reloads the jobs.html page taking in the appropiate url_for | PASS
+Within the search div, ensure the SEARCH button returns the correct query result when submitted | Within the search div, the SEARCH button returns the correct query result when submitted | PASS